| how it all began |

 - Phase 3 6 artworks completed July 2022.

-- Phase 4 8 artworks completed February
+- Phase 4 8 artworks and added lighting

-- Total pieces approximately 7,500 (includes
+- Total pieces over 10,000 (includes

 the artworks, modules, decoration, and support structure)